youngeunkwon0405/RL/README.md

 uv run python examples/run_grpo_math.py
 ```

 By default, this uses the configuration in `examples/configs/grpo_math_1B.yaml`.
 You can customize parameters with command-line overrides.
-For example, to run on 8 gpus,
+For example, to run on 8 GPUs,

 ```sh
 # Run the GRPO math example using a 1B parameter model using 8 GPUs